adamakiva/movie-reservation-system/README.md

 ## Inspired by https://roadmap.sh/projects/movie-reservation-system

-A backend which allows to reserve movie tickets.
+An application which allows to reserve movie tickets.
 This is a practice project so some stuff may be redundant/complicated for learning purposes.
 For any questions/suggestions, contact details are in my github profile